runtipi/runtipi-appstore/apps/n8n/metadata/description.md

 ## Installation Notes ##

-For integrations which authorize with OAUTH you will need to enable "expose app" and a URL when setting n8n up.
-This setting can be changed after installation if you find an integration you would like to use.
+To enable OAUTH integrations you will need to enable the "expose app" option and configure a URL in Tipi.
+This setting can be changed at a later date if an integration is identified that needs it.

 ## Easily automate tasks across different services.